samdjudd/coalfire-sre-challenge/README.md

 - RDS, Route53 and CloudWatch were omitted from my Terraform given that there was no real web app to host.
 - I hard coded a key-pair to connect to my ec2 instances via ssh
 - I created a manual security group that allowed ssh and rdp from my IP address (and the bastion host) manually.
+- I decided to use Terraform modules to accomplish this task and separated all of the components by function (alb, ec2, rds, subnets, vpc).
+Doing this makes my system scalable and easy to read.

 Here is the first time connecting to the windows server via RDP.